 What’s my secret? : These exact Words

 Yesterday, as I was preparing for a Youth Fellowship, she sat watching and reminding me every step of the way.
 She advised “When you go, and the ladies are cooking; watch, help and don’t just be an observer.
 Learn their ways and style of cooking, add it to what you already know and it will always be relevant to you one day.
-And this saying hit me hard… Because I’m always eager to show people what I know about what my mama taught me about a meal.
+And this saying hit me hard… Because I’m always eager to show people what my mama taught me about a meal.

 Reminds me of a dish I prepared in school( Banku with Kontomire Stew) The mere thought of some female friends who probably didn’t know my culture or let me say a different kind, made mockery of it.
 I was hurt and quickly had to call her to be sure if I’d make a mistake in the combination of food.
 Blutantly, Mama said, “Let them make mockery.
 They don’t know what they’re missing”

 She’ll always say, Look beyond having a man who is attractive and has money at his disposal.
 Look beyond all the luxuries and gifts.
-When you meet your man, don’t look out for these things even though it’s necessary.
+When you meet your man, don’t look readily look out for these things even though it’s necessary.
 May God bless you with one who will share your thoughts and dreams.

 Mum and Dad… 😍 love